seamusdemora/PiFormulae/Git-ServerOnRpi.md

 $
 # i.e. executing 'git clone' from '/home/developer' creates/clones the repo in '/home/developer/etc-update-motd-d.git'
 ```
-#### ALTERNATIVELY, let's create that clone under a different directory; i.e. something other than `etc-update-motd-d.git`
+#### ALTERNATIVELY, let's create that clone under a different folder name; i.e. something other than `etc-update-motd-d.git`

 ```bash
 $ hostname    # to get our bearings straight